 Build-wise this is a universal we have here for review but you can get the Roland in customs much like the Valkyrie.
 The two monitors can look very striking with the dark hue green and black interlaced with flakes on the Roland and the strident fusion of pinks, purples, and red on the Valkyrie design.

 Both use 2-pin 0.78mm connectors but the Valkyrie comes with a higher-end Eros II 4-wire whereas the Roland comes with a much cheaper 1.2m 8-core 152 strand single-crystal silver-plated copper wire.
 The core count on the Roland stock cable is higher but the better purity wire is inside the Eros II.

 The Roland would be surprisingly low at 5.8Ω if it not for the Valkyrie at an even lower 3Ω rating.
 Driving these two IEMs will not be an issue, this is more about impedance matching and avoiding high impedance outputs.

 Both have a lowish SPL with the Valkyrie dipping pretty low at 96dB and the Roland a little higher at 106dB SPL.
 On our test DAPs, (Lotoo PAW Gold Touch, Sony 1Z), the Valkyrie was the one that needed more current to volume match as expected.

-The Valkyrie is deeper and taller but more dipped in the lower-mids with much more of a classic but exciting v-shaped presentation.
+The Valkyrie is deeper and taller but more dip in the lower mids with much more of a classic but exciting v-shaped presentation.
 You get a much better level of treble extension and sparkle and a heavier sub-bass reach and presence.

 The mids, however, are leaner with very little warmth traveling into the mids timbre due to the lower-mids dip.
 You do get a little more clarity with better separation and air on the Valkyrie presentation but it is recessed in the mids with more staging emphasis on depth and height.